pupilfirst/pupilfirst/docs/developers/heroku.md

 Start by making sure that you've gone through [our notes of some things to consider before deploying](before_deploying).

-## Why Heroku?

-Heroku is a [PaaS](https://en.wikipedia.org/wiki/Platform_as_a_service) provider that takes care of all network and hardware maintenance requirements for running web applications.

-It also makes the deployment and update process extremely simple when compared to the use of traditional [IaaS](https://en.wikipedia.org/wiki/Infrastructure_as_a_service) providers.

 ## Steps on Heroku

 Begin by [signing up on Heroku](https://signup.heroku.com), and familiarizing yourself with [how containerized apps run on Heroku](https://devcenter.heroku.com/articles/container-registry-and-runtime).